pcardotatgit/Extended_TID_version_2/README.md

 Security Intelligence or TID are very easy and efficient ways to block access to thousands of malicious destinations.
 Just by creating blocking list

-But FMC Security Intelligence Feeds or TID need that feed sources respect a clean text format and a maximum file size.
-And a feed file must contain same kind of observable : IP addresses, or Domains or URLs.
-We can't mix kind of observable into a source feed.
+But FMC Security Intelligence Feeds or TID need that feed sources to respect a clean text format and a maximum file size.
+And a feed file must contain one kind of observable : IP addresses, or Domains or URLs.
+We can't mix kind of observables into a source feed.

 ETID does this formatting Job.
 That means that ETID becomes the Feed Source for FMC.